Photonsters/Chitubox-Plugin-Helper/source_code/README.txt

     Choose "Debug.zip" file format when saving the sliced file to call the plugin.

-	Notes: to compile the windows python.py into a single exe > pyinstaller --onefile --windowed win_debug.py.py
+	Notes: to compile the windows python.py into a single exe > pyinstaller --icon=ppm.ico --onefile --windowed win_debug.py